amadigan/fintechdemo/README.md

 I didn't actually write any of this code, I used Cursor with claude 4 sonnet.
 It was quite capable at iterating and fixing the initial issues with setting up the project, which was most of the work for such a simple project.
 I then reviewed the code and had Cursor make changes.

+## Future Improvements

+- Properly wire controller functions to a router
+- Write all logs as JSON
+- Add SQS dead letter queue for failed transactions
+- Fix SnapStart
+- Check account balance in controller and transaction processor